 A personal devotional life is always a blessing.
-At the Chapel, we're ready to help you maintain your present devotional life or make a fresh start on one.
+At the Chapel, we’re ready to help you maintain your present devotional life or make a fresh start on one.
 Here are just a few resources that are available to every member of the University community.
-You are also welcome to stop in the Chapel to pray even when worship services are not in process.
+As students, you are also welcome to stop in the Chapel to pray even when worship services are not in process.

 LCMS-U Valpo is a student group that meets regularly to pray and to discuss topics of theology of interest to college students.
 Main sources for these conversations are Scripture and the Lutheran Confessions along with statements of the Lutheran Church Missouri Synod (LCMS).
 University Pastor James A. Wetzstein helps facilitate the discussion.
-Meetings are Mondays at 10:30 a.m. in the Helge Center conference room.
-Join the Google group at tinyurl.com/valpolcmsu
+Meetings for fall 2020 are via Zoom.
+For info on the upcoming meetings, join the Google group at tinyurl.com/valpolcmsu.
+Or email Lara.Brown@valpo.edu

 Outside the Chapel on the east end of the building you will find the Resurrection Labyrinth and “I AM” Garden, given in memory of Nicole Unrath, class of 2003, by her family and friends.